gitter-badger/devices.py/README.md

 devices.py
 ==========

-Find all devices connected to a local network
+Find all Windows devices connected to a local network

 # You might need to update this function yourself if you're connected to 2 or more networks.
 def get_ip():